dcvii/ripper/doc/to_run.md

 - It is best to manually recreate any projections.
 Reload only the bare DDL.

-### step two - create target schema: put_schema.py
+### step two - create target schema: run_schema.py
 This step can be processed manually by simply running the file generated in step one with vsql.
 However if there are a large number of statements it makes sense to run it automatically with the put_schema.py.
-This is because there may be exceptions.
+This is because there may be exceptions owing to dependencies.

 ### step three - export source data